AndrewSouthpaw/git-started-workshop/01_installation/installGit.md

 $ git --version
 ```

-# Let me know you installed it
+# When you're done / if you get stuck

 Fill out [this form](https://forms.gle/s4DC8cHLtqHhEWRs8) to confirm you have completed the pre-work.